siv2r/kidney-exchange/README.md

 This platform allows interested hospitals to register.
 The doctors from the registered hospitals can create their accounts and add their patients' (having kidney problems) medical details to this platform.

 After a doctor completes this process, this platform provides two main features.
-The first feature is an option to view only the essential details of a patient required for a kidney transplant.
-Second, for a given patient, all suitable matches from all the registered hospitals are displayed.
+1) The first feature is an option to view only the essential details of a patient required for a kidney transplant.
+2) Secondly, for a given patient, all suitable matches from all the registered hospitals are displayed.
 These suitable matches are ranked from best to worst.

 ## Setting up this project